Between stimulus and response there is a space.

 In this weekly sitting group, participants develop the skills to help alleviate stress and anxiety while improving one’s overall embodied experience.
 Expect 20-minute meditations with weekly discussions.
 This class is open to all levels, is 45-minutes long and is donation-based.
 Each “trimester,” or change of our seasonal schedule, we will highlight a new non-profit organization.
 These organizations will receive all donations collected in the class throughout the season.

-2019 Fall Session benefits Gaurdian ad Litem and Voices for Kids.
+2020 Winter / Spring Session benefits Gaurdian ad Litem and Voices for Kids.

 To download any of these talks and be able to access when off-line, right click on the link download button near the talk and choose “Save As”